 Does hypnosis work?

 Hypnosis does work, but hypnosis can not cure everything.
 Hypnosis will not make you taller, or increase your bust size, or put hair back on a bald head.
 Sorry.
 It will not make you irresistibly sexy or give you secret hypnotic powers to make other people do what you want either.

 What hypnosis will do is remove old negative beliefs about yourself and get rid of feelings of anxiety.
 Hypnosis will help you end bad habits to stop smoking and stop nail biting, hypnosis can turn off the bad feelings inside that make you overeat, hypnosis can give you the confidence to deal with jealousy, hypnosis can allow you to have a normal sex life, hypnosis can give you the confidence to do public speaking.

-All of these problems are caused or maintained by bad thinking, by words put into your mind by other people that you are 'no good', 'should never have have been born', 'don't deserve to succeed', 'I will never be good enough', 'people will laugh at me' - these bad thoughts and others like them are what cause most of the misery people have.
-Hypnosis can clear these out - letting go of the past with hypnotism will let you get a life the way it should have been all along.
+Most psychological problems are caused or maintained by bad thinking, by words put into your mind by other people.
+Ideas like 'you are no good', 'should never have have been born', 'don't deserve to succeed', 'I will never be good enough', 'people will reject me' - these bad thoughts and others like them are what cause most of the misery people have.
+Hypnosis can clear these out.
+Letting go of the past with hypnotism will let you get your life the way it should have been all along.